-When European settlers gathered in this new world three centuries ago, their firm religious sentiments also were solidly embedded in their political structures.
-It was unthinkable that a state-or a country-could exist without some accompanying established religion.
+When European settlers gathered in this world three centuries ago, their firm religious sentiments were also solidly embedded in their political structures.
+It was unthinkable that a state -or a country-- could exist without some accompanying established religion.

-To this new land, these folks also brought their religious faith.
+To this land, these folks also brought their religious faith.
 They were Anglican, German Lutheran, Swiss and Dutch Reformed, Anabaptist, Quaker, Jewish, and Puritan.
 Let us never forget when we celebrate the Fourth of July in our churches, the startling and sometimes conflicting diversity of religious expression in the early American colonies.
-When charters were granted to various individuals and companies in the New World, those charters usually stipulated what sort of religious belief and expression were to be allowed.
+When charters were granted to various individuals and companies in the colonies, those charters usually stipulated what sort of religious expression was to be allowed.
 This was true in Western Europe, and it was to be true in the new colonies.

-Thus, religious beliefs often became the drivers of their political division.
+Thus, religious passions often became the drivers of political division.
 We would do well in these days of religious political partisanship to heed what our ancestors learned.

-Consider the old Roman Catholic-Protestant antagonisms.
+Consider the old Roman Catholic - Protestant antagonisms.
 Think of the Anglicans in Virginia and South Carolina who made church-going compulsory and who used state tax money for the upkeep of the Anglican Church (on second thought, maybe we in the Episcopal Church wouldn't mind this!).
 In Virginia, one could vote only if he were Anglican.
 Maryland, on the other hand, was established as a Roman Catholic colony